EBuddy: a workflow orchestrator for industrial human-machine collaboration: Methodology

 EBuddy transfers application workflow knowledge from an expert—who defines workflows (FSMs with states and transitions), Tool controls, and contextual documentation—to technicians with different skill levels through a role-based interaction environment.
 Fig.~\ref{fig:diagram} demonstrates the different interactions with EBuddy of an advanced user and of a beginner/intermediate user.
 In this light, EBuddy distinguishes three user profiles with progressively shifting responsibilities.
 Beginners rely on step-by-step guidance and mainly confirm the actions proposed by the default workflow: they observe EBuddy’s execution to learn core procedures, perform necessary physical interventions, and acknowledge safety-critical prompts.
 Intermediate users still use EBuddy as the primary interface but increasingly take local decisions, such as selecting among predefined options and tuning a limited set of parameters; they may enable automation for routine segments, handle common warnings, and monitor output quality to decide whether additional steps are needed.
 Advanced users act as process authors and maintainers: they formalize expert know-how by structuring the overall process into workflows and tool interaction primitives (widgets, scripts, checks, and rollback actions).
 They also establish defaults and safety guardrails, validate and refine execution strategies, and curate the instructional material that supports less experienced users.
 As proficiency increases, users move from observing and following guidance to adjusting parameters independently and eventually customizing or adapting the process, while EBuddy continues to execute routine operations reliably.

-\subsection{Finite state machine architecture}
+\subsection{Finite State Machine architecture}

-As a workflow orchestrator for human-machine teams, EBuddy needs to feature: \begin{itemize} \item clear process state representation; \item downstream support to AI-based intent recognition and planning \cite{10.1145/3729236}; \item flexible and modular structure, allowing to easily define arbitrary task sequences involving humans, digital and physical agents; \item high human-readability, not only to support transparency, but also to directly serve as a guidance tool for the operator. \end{itemize} To satisfy these requirements, the finite state machine (FSM) formalism was selected and implemented by the \emph{transitions}~\cite{web:transitions} Python library.
-Although behavior trees (BT) are widely adopted due to their modularity, reactivity, and hierarchical composition \cite{avram2022generalized}, EBuddy prioritizes an explicit representation of the execution mode of the operation.
+As a workflow orchestrator for human-machine teams, EBuddy needs to feature: \begin{itemize} \item clear process state representation; \item downstream support to AI-based intent recognition and planning~\cite{10.1145/3729236}; \item flexible and modular structure, allowing to easily define arbitrary task sequences involving humans, digital and physical agents; \item high human-readability, not only to support transparency, but also to directly serve as a guidance tool for the operator. \end{itemize} To satisfy these requirements, the FSM formalism was selected and implemented by the \emph{transitions}~\cite{web:transitions} Python library.
+Although behavior trees (BT) are widely adopted due to their modularity, reactivity, and hierarchical composition~\cite{avram2022generalized}, EBuddy prioritizes an explicit representation of the execution mode of the operation.
 In an FSM, the system’s status is captured by a single active state with a clear label, which can be directly exposed to the operator and logged for rapid diagnosis.
 This immediacy is particularly valuable in human--machine collaboration systems, where highly transparent operational states support supervision and safety assurance.
+Moreover, the formalism of BTs can be difficult for beginners (the main target users of EBuddy) to grasp, as it requires learning \textit{depth-first} graph search and many low-level operators~\cite{coronado2020}.